Zanadukhan/assignment2/README.md

   Description:

-  This script allows users to create a new user with a custom home directory, custom shell, and additional groups to add the new user to.
+  This script allows users to create a new user with a custom home directory, custom shell, additional groups to add the new user to, and setting a password

     Options: